 12. Monster Walk

-Activated glutes are only one piece to the puzzle of successful lower body days.
+Activated glutes are only one piece to the puzzle of successful lower body training days.
 They’re the prime mover in hip extension and play a major role in producing force at the hip.
 Design a warm-up and workout that encompasses your needs with a variety of movements.